 But what if we told you it doesn’t have to be quite that bleak?

-Let’s face it, when we think of a stopover within an airport, the images that immediately spring to mind aren’t the most flattering – long queues, uncomfortable waiting chairs, people sleeping on the floor in between flights, unhealthy food options and all that harsh stark lighting.
+Let’s face it – when we think of a stopover within an airport, the images that immediately spring to mind aren’t the most flattering.
+Long queues, uncomfortable waiting chairs, people sleeping on the floor in between flights, unhealthy food options, and all that harsh, stark lighting.

-Some of our other favourites include:
+Some of our other favourite ways to pass time include:

 Couldn’t get comfortable enough to sleep on the plane and can now barely keep your eyes open?
-Find yourself a nap room and you’ll be dreaming of your final destination in no time – just be sure to set your alarm with plenty of time to wake up refreshed and ready to move on.
+Find yourself a nap room and you’ll be dreaming of your final destination in no time.
+Just be sure to set your alarm with plenty of time to wake up refreshed and ready to move on.

 There can be a myriad of options available to make your time in the airport during a stopover not only bearable, but also an enjoyable part of your holiday.

-Plus, if your flight lands at an odd hour, you may even find that they aren't open – then you're stuck with the airport ATM which will have poor exchange rates and ATM fees!
+Plus, if your flight lands at an odd hour, you may even find that they aren't open – then you're stuck with the airport ATM, which will have poor exchange rates and ATM fees.

-For example, if your flight to London is taking you via Singapore, then you can preload your currency card with both British Pounds and Singapore Dollars, and voila – you have your foreign currency sorted for both your stopover and your holiday, all stored on one easy-to-use travel money card.
+For example, if your flight to London is taking you via Singapore, you can preload your currency card with both British Pounds and Singapore Dollars, and voila – you have your foreign currency sorted for both your stopover and your holiday, all stored on one easy-to-use travel money card.